-- 24. We have provided you with: - a.
-Access to all information, of which we are aware that is relevant to the preparation and fair presentation of the financial statements of the various opinion units referred to above, such as records, documentation, meeting minutes, and other matters; - b.
-Additional information that you have requested from us for the purpose of the audit; and - c.
-Unrestricted access to persons within the entity from whom you determined it necessary to obtain audit evidence. - 25.
-All transactions have been recorded in the accounting records and are reflected in the financial statements. - 26.
-We have disclosed to you the results of our assessment of the risk that the financial statements may be materially misstated as a result of fraud. - 27.
-We have no knowledge of any fraud or suspected fraud that affects the entity and involves: - a.
-Management; - b.
-Employees who have significant roles in internal control; or - c.
-Others where the fraud could have a material effect on the financial statements. - 28.
-We have no knowledge of any instances, that have occurred or are likely to have occurred, of fraud and noncompliance with provisions of laws and regulations that have a material effect on the financial statements or other financial data significant to the audit objectives, and any other instances that warrant the attention of those charged with governance, whether communicated by employees, former employees, vendors (contractors), regulators, or others. - 29.
-We have no knowledge of any instances that have occurred or are likely to have occurred, of noncompliance with provisions of contracts and grant agreements that has a material effect on the determination of financial statement amounts or other financial data significant to the audit objectives. - 30.
-We have no knowledge of any instances that have occurred or are likely to have occurred of abuse that could be quantitatively or qualitatively material to the financial statements or other financial data significant to the audit objectives. - 31.
-We have a process to track the status of audit findings and recommendations. - 32.
-We have identified for you all previous audits, attestation engagements, and other studies related to the audit objectives and whether related recommendations have been implemented. - 33.
-We have provided views on your reported audit findings, conclusions, and recommendations, as well as our planned corrective actions, for the report.
+- 22. We have provided you with: - Access to all information, of which we are aware that is relevant to the preparation and fair presentation of the financial statements of the various opinion units referred to above, such as records, documentation, meeting minutes, and other matters; - b.
+Additional information that you have requested from us for the purpose of the audit; and - Unrestricted access to persons within the entity from whom you determined it necessary to obtain audit evidence. - 23.
+All transactions have been recorded in the accounting records and are reflected in the financial statements. - 24.
+We have disclosed to you the results of our assessment of the risk that the financial statements may be materially misstated as a result of fraud. - 25.
+We have no knowledge of any fraud or suspected fraud that affects the entity and involves: - d.
+Management; - e.
+Employees who have significant roles in internal control; or - Others where the fraud could have a material effect on the financial statements. - 26.
+We have no knowledge of any instances, that have occurred or are likely to have occurred, of fraud and noncompliance with provisions of laws and regulations that have a material effect on the financial statements or other financial data significant to the audit objectives, and any other instances that warrant the attention of those charged with governance, whether communicated by employees, former employees, vendors (contractors), regulators, or others. - 27.
+We have no knowledge of any instances that have occurred or are likely to have occurred, of noncompliance with provisions of contracts and grant agreements that has a material effect on the determination of financial statement amounts or other financial data significant to the audit objectives. - 28.
+We have no knowledge of any instances that have occurred or are likely to have occurred of abuse that could be quantitatively or qualitatively material to the financial statements or other financial data significant to the audit objectives. - 29.
+We have identified for you all previous audits, attestation engagements, and other studies related to the audit objectives and whether related recommendations have been implemented.